PrimeMonket/Always-A-Virtual-Machine/README.md

 ## Legal

-I am not responsible nor liable for any damage this script may cause to you or one other whilst using this project.
+I am not responsible or liable for any damage this script may cause to you or one other whilst using this project.

 License: GPL-3.0